ringtack/RL-gina/README.md

 To regenerate Q-value states (e.g. if we want a bigger size, different stack, etc), modify `states.py` and adjust appropriate environment names and file paths.
-(Yeah another thing that needs optimization rip)
+(Yeah another thing that needs automation rip)

 Currently, although rewards and weights are stored every `SAVE_FREQ` steps, the rewards themselves are not loadable; thus, restarting a model